 WE DO Provide guided practice, feedback, and support, insuring active participation of all students.
 Check for understanding, ensuring that students are ready for independent practice before moving to YOU DO.
 You Do Provide at least two opportunities for each student to complete independent practice of the skill or application of the concept.
 Provide individualized feedback.
 At the end of YOU DO bring students back together and focus their attention on you before beginning the CLOSE.
-CLOSE Help students briefly review the key skills or concepts they learned, suggest how they could apply them in other activities or contexts, and bring the lesson to an orderly close.
+Help students briefly review the key skills or concepts they learned, suggest how they could CLOSE apply them in other activities or contexts, and bring the lesson to an orderly close.

-LET'S KNOW!
-GRADE 1 EARTH MATERIALS CAUSE AND EFFECT STRETCH AND REVIEW LESSON 23 Show ME WHAT YOU KNOW!
+I LET'S KNOW!
+GRADE 1 MATERIALS AND EFFECT Stretch and Review Lesson 23 Show Me V SHOW ME WHAT YOU KNOW!
 We'll make a cause and effect mountain and explain three causes and effects.
-Teaching Objective: Use results of the SMWYK assessments to plan review lessons for objectives that need to be retaught or reinforced.
-Use results of the SMWYK assessments to plan stretch lessons for students who have mastered the teaching objectives.
-TEACHING TECHNIQUE: Selected by teacher LESSON TEXT: Selected by teacher TALK STRUCTURE FOR WE DO/YOU D Selected by teacher Selected bUnit MaterialsYou could Reference your classroom sur expand upon during this lesso o For the lesson text, you nmary sheet from the assessments u Know assessments to plan this lesson. s to help determine the areas to review or r the unit or select new texts.
-LESSON ROUTINE example.
-State the purpose of the knowledge on the skill or concept you will he lesson and why it's important for and/or steps.
-Model two examples for the wa completed sample if appropriate.
+Use roor reUse r inforced. • jectives that need to be retaught udents who have mastered the TEACHING TECHNIQUE: • Selected by teacher LESSON TEXT: • Selected by teacher TALK STRUCTURE FOR WE DO/YOU DO: • Selected by teacher acher SPECIAL INSTRUCTIONS FOR THIS LESSON: Before the lesson Use the results from the Show Me What You Know assessments to plan this lesson.
+Reference your classroom summary sheet from the assessments to help determine the areas to review or expand upon during this lesson.
+For the lesson text, you may select from texts provided for the unit or select new texts.
+Write your own lesson plan by filling in each section below.
+Less SON ROUTINE SET listening or reading c omprehension. esson and why it's important for I Do or steps.
+Model two examples for the completed sample if appropriate.

 WE DO Provide guided practice, feedback, and support, insuring active participation of all students.
 Check for understanding, ensuring that students are ready for independent practice before moving to YOU DO.
-You Do Provide at least two opportunities for each student to complete independent practice of the skill or application of the concept.
+Provide at least two apportunities for each student to complete independent practice of the You Do Provide at least two opportunities for each student to complete independent practice of the skill or application of the concept.
 Provide individualized feedback.
 At the end of YOU DO bring students back together and focus their attention on you before beginning the CLOSE.
 CLOSE Help students briefly review the key skills or concepts they learned, suggest how they could apply them in other activities or contexts, and bring the lesson to an orderly close.